• Skip to main content

 2. Season the halibut liberally with sea salt & cracked white pepper.

-4. Add 4 tablespoons butter to pan and melt.
+4. Add 4 tablespoons of butter to the pan and melt.

 7. Continue bathing until the fish turns translucent.